gelidicious/Cursed-Minesweeper/README.md

-hi this is just my code for this project if you want to run this, you may need to set up glfw, glad, glm, and stb_image (they're in the dependencies folder) make sure you have visual studio installed, x64
+hi this is just the code for this project!! free to use or take inspiration from

+btw: glfw, glad, glm, and stb_image are already in the dependencies folder make sure you have visual studio installed, x64

+NOTE: this program can be a little heavy on the GPU as it draws thousands of frames per seconds (i think you can fix this by having a delta time in the while loop)